tommynguyenn53/sportsphere/README.md

 - **Hyperlinks for Athlete Names**: Added dynamic hyperlinks to athlete names that direct users to their respective Wikipedia pages.
 - **Logo Carousel**: Added a logo carousel to display team or sponsor logos.
 - **Image Carousel**: Added an image carousel to showcase key moments or players with descriptive captions.
+- **Responsive Design**: Ensured the web application is fully responsive, providing an optimal viewing experience on desktop, tablet, and mobile devices.

 ## Future Enhancements
 - Additional sports categories and deeper statistic breakdowns.